Jack Spratt's Vietnam Experience

 I joined the Navy in 1969 for the same reason lots of folks joined either the Navy, Air Force or National Guard ... because I didn't want to go to Vietnam.
 At that time in my life, I wasn't even sure where it was, but I knew that people were fighting a war over there, and some were dying.
 I gave college a try right out of high school, but what 18 year old kid is disciplined enough to make college work when you move away from home for the first time?
 I certainly wasn't!

 My first semester went well enough, but I came to realize that I didn't have time in my life for my top priorities; school, study, work, and party.
 Something had to go.
 So, being the intelligent 18 year old I was at the time, I decided to forego the study part.
-I mean, after all, I had to stay in school to keep the draft off my ass, I had to work to be able to live away from Mom and Dad.
+I mean, after all, I had to stay in school to keep the draft off my butt, I had to work to be able to live away from Mom and Dad.
 Giving up partying was no option, because that was the only reason to move away from home, so I gave up the low priority, which was studying.

 Now lots of folks may have done it differently, but ya gotta do what ya gotta do.
 Well, it didn't take long for the lack of study to take it's toll, and sure enough, I found myself on the losing end of the bell curve in most of my classes.
 But that was all right anyway, because I was discovering I didn't have enough time for school, work and party anyway, so something had to give.
 This time the choice was easy - so long school!
 Thankfully, by now summer had rolled around, and since I was still technically "enrolled" in school, I had the deferrment until the fall semester.